 “You tolerate that woman Jezebel, who calls herself a prophet.
 By her teaching she misleads my servants into sexual immorality and the eating of food sacrificed to idols” (Rev. 2:20).

 The paradox about Jezebel in the Bible was, that she was fiercely religious.
-The thing about her religion though, was that it was more about a set of cultural values than it was about devotion.
+The thing about her religion though, was that it was more about a set of cultural values than it was about devotion and meaningful relationship.
 The main problem that Yahweh, God of Israel, had with idolatrous worship, was that apart from it being empty and without substance, it also came with a way of life and mindset that glorified evil.
 Jezebel brought with her, all the values and perceptions of her Phoenician heritage and systematically set about to make Israel “another Phoenicia”.

 We are also told in 2 Kings 9:22 that Jezebel in the Bible was into “witchcraft” and the arts of sorcery.
 These arts were based on communication with the alleged spirits of the dead and the powers they possessed to affect the living.